patrikkarlsson1991/Riksdagen-as-a-Service/README.md

 ## Acknowledgments

 * I'd like to thank the people behind the [Building AI course](https://buildingai.elementsofai.com/) for the course and the inspiration to further explore the opportunities with ML and AI
+* The Swedish Parliament for providing their data in an accessible and comprehensive way